Rayzaleew/chatbot/README.md

 You can use nginx + gunicorn (Linux) or mod_wsgi + Apache (Windows) to deploy this application.

+Don't forget change DEBUG option to False in settings.py and collect all static files to one place:

+        python manage.py collectstatic

 ## *To-Do:*

 * Create DockerFile for fast deployment
-* Add public registartion and replace login template
+* ~Add public registration and replace login template~
-* Add support for different dialogue (it's only one room for now)
+* Add support for different dialogues (it's only one room for now)
 * Optimise storing messages and context of dialogue (it's just adding previous messages to current prompt)
 * Improve user interface